dpage/cosmic/README.md

 The code contains some useful functions for clearing the screen and display images and text in interesting ways.

+## office/

+This directory contains the MicroPython code and JSON formatted images for presentation on a day to day basis in my office.

+This code uses the weather icons and free API from https://www.weatherapi.com/.

 ### TODO

 * Move the fun parts out into a separate module for reuse in other projects.